playi/playground/README.md

 Welcome to wonder workshop playground app!
 This is a sample application that integrates with wonder workshop's developer API to provide granular access to all the dash/dot sensors and actuators.
 Feel free to modify the code here as needed to create your very own app that interacts with dash and dot in creative ways!

 ### How to get started
 Please refer to our [developer portal](https://developer.makewonder.com/#/gettingstarted) for how to download our API framework binary and integrate it into your application.
-This project also provides examples on how to discover/connect with robots, send commands to dash/dot, and register for robot events.
+[Documentation](https://developer.makewonder.com/#/docs) is also at the portal.

+Alternatively, clone this github repo and try out the iOS or Android projects inside.
+The robot framework is included.
+The projects demonstrate discovering & connecting to robots, sending commands, reading sensors, and registering for robot events.

 ### Communication
 * If you **found a bug and can provide steps to reliably reproduce it**, please send an email to developers@makewonder.com with a description of the bug, repo steps, and any debugging output/stack trace that you have!